 • Data Transformation: It provides a simple interface to perfect, modify, and enrich the data you want to transfer.

 • Transformations: Hevo provides preload transformations through Python code.
 It also allows you to run transformation code for each event in the Data Pipelines you set up.
-You need to edit the event object’s properties received in the transform method as a parameter to carry out the transformation.
 Hevo also offers drag-and-drop interface like Date and Control Functions, JSON, and Event Manipulation to name a few.
-These can be configured and tested before putting them to use.

 • Secure: Discover peace with end-to-end encryption and compliance with all major security certifications including HIPAA, GDPR, SOC-2.